Actively Recruiting

 You may qualify if you...

-- Clinical diagnosis of overactive bladder with urgency urinary incontinence (OAB-wet)
+- Diagnosis of overactive bladder with urgency urinary incontinence (OAB-wet) confirmed by a clinical diagnosis

 - At least 1 urgency urinary incontinence episode per day averaged over a 3-day bladder diary at baseline

-- Stable pharmacologic treatment for overactive bladder for 4 weeks or more, with intent to continue during the study
+- Stable pharmacologic treatment for OAB for at least 4 weeks and intent to remain on this regimen during the study

-- Ability to complete bladder diaries, questionnaires, and follow-up visits
+- Ability to complete bladder diaries, questionnaires, and attend follow-up visits

 - Cognitively intact adult able to understand study procedures and provide informed consent independently